This article may contain compensated links, please read our disclaimer for more information.

 A similar idea is to create a felt tree to hang on the wall.
 Simply cut a large tree shape from green felt and hang it using Scotch Command Strips.
 Cut “ornaments” from different colors of felt and let the kids decorate (and re-decorate) the tree to their heart’s content throughout the season.

 Many RVers find that many of their day-to-day activities move outdoors when they move into their home-on-wheels.
 Why not move the Christmas tree outside as well?
 If you have an evergreen tree on your site—and if the campground allows it—you can use a bit of garland and some ornaments to decorate the tree just as you would an indoor tree.

 Other RV Christmas Decoration Ideas

-Of course, the tree doesn’t have to be your only decoration.
+Of course, the tree doesn’t have to be your only decoration, you can also find tables and linens of the same color you choose your decoration.
 There are plenty of other ways to decorate your home-on-wheels, and many of them won’t take up much room or add much weight at all.
 Check out these RV Christmas decoration ideas.